Caddie for amateur at Pebble Beach collapses during tourney - WHIZ News

 Max McGreevy and Beau Hossler were the PGA Tour players in the group and had just teed off when the caddie collapsed.

-The tour said they would return to the clubhouse and be allowed to warm up before resuming their second round.
-Golf Channel reported they would return to the 11th hole after the last group came through if they chose to finish the round.
+They came off the course and were allowed to warm up before resuming their second round.
+McGreevy and Hossler returned to the 11th hole at Pebble Beach after the last group came through to finish the round.

 AP golf: https://apnews.com/hub/golf and https://twitter.com/AP_Sports